jimoquinn/quasar-auth/README.md

 Other information:

-- Both Pinia and Notify were added to quasar.config.js
+- Pinia, Notify and Cookies were added to quasar.config.js

 ```
    framework: {
      plugins: [
-       'Notify', 'Pinia'  // Required for $q.notify
+       'Notify', 'Cookies'  // Required for $q.notify
      ]
    }
 ```